Yashdhamija/Ecommerce/README.md

 # To Test/Use the project

-You can run the project acting as a user, business partner or as admin.
-You can register/signup as a customer or a partner and test or run the functionalities accessible (check access matrix).
+You can run the project acting as a customer, business partner or as an admin.
+You can register/signup as a customer or a partner and test or run the functionalities accessible (check access metrix).

-(Note - You can not sign up as a administartor, we provide a set of administrator credentials for you below to unlock functionalities available exclusively to the admin user).
+(Note - You can not sign up as a administrator, we provide a set of administrator credentials for you below to unlock functionalities available exclusively to the admin user).

 # Sample credentials you can use